 The new process requires all candidates apply directly through the Diocesan website once the position is posted.
 The Archbishop will then pass approved candidate’s names to the selection committee.
 So, if you know of a potential candidate, please do not provide her or his name to any of these members.
 Instead encourage them to apply through the Diocese.

 As you read through our 2019 Parish Profile we pray that you will be blessed.
-A limited number of printed copies of the profile are available in the Fireside Room at St. James.
+Please contact the church office at firstname.lastname@example.org or 403-239-0104 for a printed copy.